Adèle and Co.

 Adèle and Co. is a 1931 comic novel by the English author Dornford Yates (Cecil William Mercer), featuring his recurring 'Berry' characters.
 This was Yates's first full-length Berry novel, following several earlier Berry short story collections.
-It was the first Berry book to be published in the UK by Hodder & Stoughton, and not to be serialised in The Windsor Magazine.
+It was the first Berry book to be published in the UK by Hodder & Stoughton, and the first not to be serialised in The Windsor Magazine.

 Plot

 The Berry family awaken in Paris from a drugged sleep to find that all their jewels have been stolen by their erstwhile friend, Casca de Palk.
 Led by Jonah Mansel, they chase the thief through France (while fending off the attentions of another group of thieves led by the notorious "Auntie Emma"), to Dieppe, Rouen, Tours and the Pyrenees, ending with a climactic encounter on the Spanish border near the Pic du Midi d'Ossau.

 Boy & Adèle, and Berry & Daphne, remain married.
 Jill is now married to Piers, Duke of Padua, and has baby twins.

 The book represents Adèle's valediction within the Berry series; she never appears again.